flintm/insight-CRM-consult/README.md

  `Soo fun I really liked the lesson .
 I didn t do the whole thing , though .`

+I also explored custom stop word lists, expanded ngram ranges, and other tweaks to the basic NLP approach.

 ### 3.2 All things clusters
 As is common in data science projects, the real story of my iterative modeling over the last three weeks is both looping and branching (i.e., not easily representable in the linear format required by a blog post).
 In the end, the clustering methods I used did not provide.
-That said, I thought others might benefit from learning about how naive implementations of various clustering methods did or did not work for this data set.
+That said, I thought others might benefit from learning about how naive implementations of various clustering methods did or did not work for this data set, and am including some notes that I took along the way.

 | Method  | Why | Test Run  | Scaled Run | Full Run | Notes |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |